-During these times when attendance is limited on site, how contact between learners, learners and staff, and between staff is reduced will still be important.
-The additional assets provide further information on level 1 and level 2 contact groups that may be helpful; however, during these times of reduced attendance contact should include:
+Reducing contact between learners, learners and staff, and between staff is still important.
+The additional assets provide further information on level 1 and level 2 contact groups that may be helpful; however, schools and settings should ensure the following:

-- grouping learners together in as small a group as possible.
-For example, for those learners in the foundation phase this is likely to be the size of the class - avoiding mixing between separate contact groups, including during arrival at school, break/lunch times and leaving school - where children undertake desk based learning, arranging classrooms with forward-facing desks, one metre apart, recognising this may not be possible or appropriate in all schools and settings and particularly for younger learners - staff maintaining social distance from other staff - staff maintaining social distancing from learners as much as possible, recognising this may not be possible with younger learners - making the most of the space available, including outdoor space
+- Grouping learners together in as small a group as possible.
+For example, for those learners in primary schools this is likely to be the size of the class.
+In secondary schools the size of groups will be influenced by a number of factors including total number of learners and timetabling arrangements. - Avoiding mixing between separate contact groups, including during arrival at school, break/lunch times and leaving school. - Staff maintaining social distance from other staff. - Staff maintaining social distancing from learners as much as possible, recognising this may not be possible with younger learners.
+This may not also be possible for some learners in special schools and some learners with SEN - in those cases you should refer to the guidance on supporting vulnerable and disadvantaged learners. - Making the most of the space available, including outdoor space.